-Permission is sought for the use of an area to the rear of a public house as a beer garden associated with the public house.
-The public house is sited on the southern side of Dockhead Street.
-There are other commercial properties to either side on Dockhead Street with flatted properties above.
+Permission is sought for the deletion of Condition No. 1 of a planning permission (ref.
+21/00233/PP), which permitted the use of an area to the rear of a public house as a beer garden associated with the public house.